-\$20 Mdrought package for farmers in Sept BENEFITS The social and economic benefits of investing in watersheds are substantial.
-CLIMATE RESILIENCE The natural infrastructure of a watershed (eg. wetlands, forests and streambanks) provide the same protection as built infrastructure at half the cost.
+THE BENEFITS OF HEALTHY WATERSHEDS British Columbians are feeling the stress and insecurity from compounding water crises and the ever-increasing onslaught of droughts, fires and floods.
+By investing in watershed security now, the BC and Federal governments can strategically align their resources to strengthen our communities and save billions of dollars in future climate-related expenditures.
+Working together, and alongside First Nations, the BC and Federal governments can achieve a brighter, healthier and more secure future for our watersheds and all that they support.
+The social and economic benefits of investing in watersheds are substantial: CLIMATE RESILIENCE The natural infrastructure of a watershed (eg. wetlands, forests and streambanks) provide the same protection as built infrastructure at half the cost.
 INDIGENOUS RIGHTS Investing in watershed security will strengthen Indigenous governance, contribute to Nation re-building, and support Indigenous economic development.
 LESS CONFLICT Funding for collaborative governance and forward planning reduces conflict, improves decision-making, and increases social cohesion.
 JOB CREATION Economists estimate the Fund could add 13,000+ new jobs over the next 10 years.
-800 jobs were created in a single year (2021) through \$27 million in economic stimulus.
-For every \$1 invested by the provincial government in watershed projects, another \$4 will be leveraged This funding will catalyze investments from other sources, including federal, municipal, philanthropic and private sector contributions.
+1,200 jobs were created in a single year (2021) through \$27 million in economic stimulus.
+For every \$1 invested by the Fund in watershed projects, another \$4 will be leveraged This funding will catalyze investments from other sources, including federal, municipal, philanthropic and private sector contributions.
 INDICATORS OF SUCCESS Meeting these four Indicators of Success will ensure a truly impactful Fund that will garner broad support across the province.